hmrc/upload-customs-documents-performance-tests/README.md

-**This is a template README.md.
-Be sure to update this with project specific content that describes your performance test project.**

 # upload-customs-documents-performance-tests
-Performance test suite for the `<digital service name>`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.
+Performance test suite for the [upload-customs-documents-frontend](https://github.com/hmrc/upload-customs-documents-frontend), using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood and the [upload-customs-documents-test-harness-frontend](https://github.com/hmrc/upload-customs-documents-test-harness-frontend).

 ## Running the tests